Special to WorldTribune.com

 No one has a definitive answer for how U.S. forces are meeting basic obligations.
 No one seems to know when the carrier John C. Stennis and other vessels lurking nearby will be leaving port or what will happen next in the war against an unseen enemy, but one navy ship at the Norfolk base does have a clear mission

 That’s the hospital ship Comfort, a vision of gleaming white paint, decorated with huge splashes of red crosses, berthed in the same row with all the warships.
 The Comfort, you’re told, is getting ready to treat civilians as well as military people, maybe not those suffering from the coronavirus but others for whom there’s no room in hospitals overflowing with COVID-19 cases.

-In one or two weeks, the Comfort should be sailing to New York harbor.
+On Saturday, the Comfort left for York harbor with President Donald Trump here to bid the good ship bon voyage.
 A converted super-tanker, with 1,000 beds and hundreds of doctors, nurses and technicians on board, the ship has facilities for just about anything, including major operations.
 Its sister ship, the Mercy, has already left the naval base at San Diego, the biggest base on the U.S. west coast, for duty at Los Angeles.

 It’s good to know one navy vessel at Norfolk is serving a real purpose in the midst of a strange disease that strikes without warning, arbitrarily, regardless of all precautions.
 As for all the other forces in this bastion of U.S military might, you wonder when thousands of sailors, soldiers, airmen and marines will be ordered to return to duty, risking a disease potentially more deadly than America’s enemies.